falkr/ttm4115/pages/unit-4-req/teamwork-1.md

 * Move the use cases up and down, and discuss them.
   * Argue why they should be on a certain level.
   * Compare the use cases with each other, and see if the level also fits relative to each other.
-* Once you are happy with the level of all use cases, [fill out the quiz (once per team.)](https://forms.office.com/e/RsMLFpdfJi)
+* Once you are happy with the level of all use cases, [fill out the quiz (one per team.)](https://forms.office.com/e/RsMLFpdfJi)
 * See if you agree with the answers.

 <!--